jku/repository-playground/playground/README.md

 * *actions/signing-event*: functionality is there but output is a work in progress, and various checks are still unimplemented
 * *actions/snapshot*: Implemented
+* *actions/online-version-bump*: Implemented
-* *online-version-bump*: Implemented
+* *actions/offline-version-bump*: Implemented
-* *offline-version-bump*: Implemented, but the signing event does not currently trigger

 Various parts are still very experimental
 * loads of content safety checks are missing
 * output of the signing event is a work in progress
 * failures in the actions are not visible to user
+* testing is still completely manual
+* Several actions are hacks more than mature implementations

 See [repo/](repo/), See [actions/](actions/)